With Blackstone’s backing, Murka stakes a claim in social casino games

 “We know that we are big, but not big enough,” David said.
 “I believe we can jump at least five spaces in the upcoming years.
 It’s a high vision.
 I think we can become one of the strongest gaming companies in the world.
 This is the target that we put for ourselves and we want to be more and more familiar as a brand, especially now that we are part of the Blackstone family.”

 The Blackstone acquisition was the “most meaningful milestone in the lifetime of the company,” David said.
-“We’re working on creating an international culture, and were growing new channels.
+“We’re working on creating an international culture, and we’re growing new channels.
 We are trying to innovate and grow all the time.”

 The company has an accelerator division that is creating new games, like a Solitaire title, a new slots game, and more games are coming this year.
 David views the accelerator as a kind of startup within Murka.
 And he said Murka tries to create fantasy worlds around its games to draw players into them.

 “Murka has been enjoying strong growth this year and have turned things around in a positive way since being acquired by Blackstone.
-Obviously Q2 was a very strong period for almost everyone, but even so they were experiencing healthy growth in Q1 and outperformed the market in Q2,” said Adam Krejcik, an analyst at Eilers & Krejcik, in an email to GamesBeat.
+Obviously Q2 was a very strong period for almost everyone, but even so they were experiencing healthy growth in Q1 and outperformed the market in Q2,” Adam Krejcik, an analyst at Eilers & Krejcik, said in an email to GamesBeat.
 “We’ll have our Q3 report out in mid-October.
 The defining characteristics of Murka is a strong development team that creates some very good and innovative slot content.
 I believe their games visually are extremely high quality and they were among the first to really blend role-playing game elements into slots.”

 One of the tricks will be increasingly automated bidding to place ads to get users.
 That involves machine learning and AI, which are skills that not every company has.